 Also read: How to Earn Money While Travelling

-Japan rail pass India: See the list of authorised Japan Rail Pass agents in India; although I bought mine in Bangkok, my friend bought one at Travezee Tourism Service LLP in Mumbai.
+See the list of authorised Japan Rail Pass agents in India.
+Although I bought mine in Bangkok, my friend bought one at Travezee Tourism Service LLP in Mumbai.

-Have you used the Japan Rail Pass?
-Or do you have any other questions about it?
+Do you think the Japan Rail Pass is worth it?
+Do you have any other questions about train travel in Japan?

 *Note: This post contains affiliate links.
 If you buy your Japan Rail Pass through these links, I’ll earn a little commission at no extra cost to you.
 This will help me create similarly useful and practical travel guides, based on my personal experiences.